Mackenzie Financial Corp Reduces Holdings in Trimble Inc. (NASDAQ:TRMB)

-Mackenzie Financial Corp lowered its position in shares of Trimble Inc. (NASDAQ:TRMB – Get Rating) by 31.4% during the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 35,884 shares of the scientific and technical instruments company’s stock after selling 16,424 shares during the period.
-Mackenzie Financial Corp’s holdings in Trimble were worth $1,947,000 as of its most recent SEC filing.
+Mackenzie Financial Corp lessened its stake in Trimble Inc. (NASDAQ:TRMB – Get Rating) by 31.4% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 35,884 shares of the scientific and technical instruments company’s stock after selling 16,424 shares during the period.
+Mackenzie Financial Corp’s holdings in Trimble were worth $1,947,000 at the end of the most recent reporting period.

 Trimble Price Performance